Coops

 Door materials and look

-The door is constructed from solid aluminum and features a quality powder coated with color.
+The door is constructed from solid aluminum and features a quality powder coating with color.
 All Run Chicken doors are designed to endure harsh weather circumstances and are waterproof.

 description of the run chicken door